Seafood Festival at the Winter Farmers’ Market February 23!

 We welcome customers with SNAP benefits, and are a proud participant in the Boston Bounty Bucks program.
 EBT customers can receive up to $10.00 of free food when they use their card at the Dorchester Winter Farmers’ Market.

-Before the market opens, we need help spreading the word.
+You can help support our Winter market Vendors.
 Please use social media to get the word out to your friends and neighbors.
-If you can help hand out flyers, please contact email@example.com
+If you can help hand out flyers, please contact firstname.lastname@example.org

 We need weekly volunteers to assist with set up, break down, and staffing the market.
 Volunteers can sign up to volunteer for the first shift, which includes setting up and staffing the first half of the market, from 11:00 AM – 2:00 PM, or the second shift, which includes staffing the second half of the market, from 2:00 PM – 5:00 PM.
 Call Market Organizer Joy Gary at 617-501-9476 or email email@example.com